 If you’ve ever had the good fortune to visit the ruins of the Temple of Vesta in the Roman Forum, you’ll know that you can get fairly close to this beauty; however, there is a barrier that prevents you from getting too close.
 You can’t really see, and you certainly can’t enter, the circular area that was inside the temple – that is, the area where the eternal fire burned for some thousand years.
 It’s strictly off-limits.

-Yet as part of an official research project in the Forum (which I hope I have the liberty to speak more about soon!), I was permitted to enter and study this deeply religious space.
+Yet as part of an official research project in the Forum, I was permitted to enter and study this deeply religious space.
 I was interested in the stratigraphy of the structure from within: specifically, the various building materials that record the temple’s history, from the Republican era to the last rebuild by the Emperor Septimius Severus and his wife Julia Domna in the late second century CE.

 But that’s not what tends to interest most people the most…including me.
 What most people who honor Vesta or who have read my books want to know is, “What does it look like close up, from the spot where the sacred fire used to burn?”
 So I’ll tell you.

 These days, the “floor” of the temple is gone so that one stands on a round, grassy space.
 When I visited (a lovely summer day), a patch of green clover was growing in the precise area where the sacred fire used to burn.